Flystrike in farm animals

 Flystrike is a painful and sometimes fatal condition caused by flies laying eggs on another animal.
 These hatch into maggots that eat the flesh of their 'host'.

-If your animal becomes infested, call a vet immediately.
+If your animal becomes infested, call a vet straight away.

 Which farm animals are most at risk?

-Farm animals with dirty rear ends or generally dirty fleece are particularly at risk.
+Farm animals with a dirty rear end or fleece are at high risk.
 This may happen in animals that:

 - Aren't able to clean themselves properly